AdobeDocs/audience-manager.it-IT/help/using/api/dcs-intro/dcs-s2s/dcs-aam-ids.md

 ---

-# Ottieni ID utente e regioni da una risposta DCS {#get-user-ids-and-regions-from-a-dcs-response}
+# Get User IDs and Regions From a DCS Response {#get-user-ids-and-regions-from-a-dcs-response}

-Questa sezione descrive come analizzare una [!UICONTROL DCS] risposta per recuperare gli ID visitatore e regione necessari per effettuare chiamate in tempo reale all &#39; [!UICONTROL DCS].
+This section describes how to parse a [!UICONTROL DCS] response to retrieve the visitor and region IDs required to make real-time calls to the [!UICONTROL DCS].

-## ID utente e regione {#user-region-ids}
+## User and Region IDs {#user-region-ids}

-Una [!UICONTROL DCS] risposta contiene dati sui visitatori del sito. È necessario disporre del visitatore e dell&#39;ID di regione prima di poter effettuare chiamate server-to-server al [!UICONTROL DCS].
+A [!UICONTROL DCS] response contains data about your site visitors.
+You need the visitor and region ID before you can make server-to-server calls to the [!UICONTROL DCS].

-* L&#39;ID utente è richiesto per identificare e associare dati a un particolare visitatore.
+* L'ID utente è richiesto per identificare e associare dati a un particolare visitatore.
-* L&#39;ID di regione è richiesto perché è associato a un nome server regionale, che è necessario inviare a [!UICONTROL DCS]tale nome.
-Le [!UICONTROL DCS] informazioni memorizzano informazioni nei centri dati geograficamente più vicini ai visitatori del sito.
+* The region ID is required because it is tied to a regional server name, which you need to send data to the [!UICONTROL DCS].
+The [!UICONTROL DCS] stores information in data centers that are geographically closest to site visitors.
 Consulta [ID regioni DCS, posizioni e nomi host](../../../api/dcs-intro/dcs-api-reference/dcs-regions.md).

 Questi parametri sono descritti di seguito.
-Il codice in *corsivo* rappresenta un segnaposto variabile.
+Code in *italics* represents a variable placeholder.

 <table id="table_822C02D5978348DCB7153001882D397C">
  <thead>